 Ok, here’s where your options come into play.
 You need to decide if you’re using the clear Elmer’s glue/water mix, or contact solution.

-If you go with the glue mix, you’ll need two parts glue to one part water.
-I ended up using about four ounces of clear glue and two ounces of water for my mixture.
+If you go with the glue mix, you’ll need one part glue to two parts water.
+I ended up using about two ounces of clear glue and four ounces of water for my mixture.

 Insert the nozzle of the squirt bottle into the hole on the bottom of the cup and squeeze the liquid in.
 You want to fill it up all the way to the top.
 At the end, some bubbles might come out of the hole and it gets a little messy, just have some paper towels on hand.

 That’s how you fill it up with the glue/water mixture.
 Now let’s see how it’s done with contact solution!

 This method is about 10x easier, simply because there’s no measuring, mixing, or transferring to a different bottle to do.

 You’ll just open up your bottle of contact solution, insert the nozzle, and fill ‘er up.
 Easy peasy!